 Additionally, plan for and allow yourself a late-night study snack, roughly two hours before going to bed.
 With this plan, you'll know you are supposed to have a snack, so you'll be more likely to make a wise choice no matter where you are.
 Try a piece of fresh fruit, air-popped popcorn, nuts and raisins, or cut-up veggies.
 Avoid a highly sugared item, like a candy bar, because it can leave you feelig more hungry, and even tired.
 And watch how much you eat because calories can add up quickly.

 As you know, eating healthy at a cafeteria is only part of the challenge.
 Making time for physical activity is important, too.
 If you don't have time to formally integrate exercise into your schedule, walking and climbing stairs are a great way to get some exercise without taking up extra time.
 Get off a few stops early if you are taking mass transit and walk the rest of the way to your destination.
 You can also try climbing the stairs instead of taking the elevator all the time.
 You can also check out the exercise classes offered at your school's fitness center.
 They are usually free for students, and can complement your yoga class.
 Maybe you and a friend can sign up together and motivate each other to go; or, the two of you can agree to work out together twice a week.
 It sounds like you know what to do.
 The next step is to make a plan and follow through with it.
 Take it slowly, and don't get down on yourself if you miss a workout.
-For more information on nutrition and overall health at Columbia, call x4-2284 to make an appointment with a nutritionist at Medical Services.
-Outside of Columbia, you may want to speak to your health care provider for a referral.
+For more information on nutrition and overall health you might be interested in making an appointment with a registered dietitian or to your health care provider for a referal.